mrled/ldapenforcer/README.md

 # LDAPEnforcer

-A command line tool for managing and enforcing policies on LDAP directories.
+`ldapenforcer` declaratively manages users and groups in an LDAP server.

-ldapenforcer keeps the definitions of users (people and service accounts), groups, and group membership in plain text files that can be committed to git.
+It keeps the definitions of users, groups, and group membership in plain text files that can be committed to git.
 The synchronization process can be run repeatedly to no ill effect --- unlike applying LDIFs, which will only work once for some operations like add or delete.